m0ose/asx/docs/AgentSet.md

 ## Constructor

-> `constructor (model, AgentProto, name, baseSet = null)`
+> `constructor (model, AgentClass, name, baseSet = null)`

 * model: Class Model integrates all AgentSet Modules into a single [Agent Based Model](https://en.wikipedia.org/wiki/Agent-based_model) (ABM).
 There can be multiple models in a page.
-* AgentProto: an instance of the Agent class managed by this AgentSet.
+* AgentClass: the Agent class managed by this AgentSet.
 It is this that is used by the factory method creating Agents for this AgentSet.
 * name: a string used to identify the AgentSet: patches, turtles, links.
 Breeds also are named: buildings, parks (patches breeds); people, cars (turtle breeds); and streets, rivers (links).
 * baseSet: Only used by breeds to identify which AgentSet they are a sub-array of.
+Managed for you by `newBreed` method below.

 ## Statics